Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_amazon_q_for_business and_cortex/getting_started_with_amazon_q_for_business and_cortex.md

     SELECT CHUNK_TEXT as CHUNK_TEXT, DOC FROM PUMP_TABLE_CHUNK);
 ```

 Notice how we're setting up the Cortex Search service with a 30 day lag so that incremental updates to the service will be made ever 30 days.
-Additionally, we're setting up the service so that additional filters can be used on the attribute "DOC.
+Additionally, we're setting up the service so that additional filters can be used on the attribute "DOC".

 ## Set Up Q for Business
 Duration: 5